 In mussels, CUP levels were highest in Prince Rupert Harbour and Indian Arm.
 The herbicide trifluralin was the most widely detected CUP in mussels coast-wide.

 Triclocarban, an antibacterial agent used in soaps, was the only pharmaceutical or personal care product detected in sediment and mussel samples.
 The highest levels of triclocarban were measured in sediment from Prince Rupert Harbour and Victoria Harbour, and triclocarban was also detected in Burrard Inlet, Strait of Georgia, Howe Sound, and Fraser River estuary sediments.
 Triclocarban was only detected in mussels from Prince Rupert Harbour and Victoria Harbour.
 Its presence in the coastal environment is troubling because it has been shown to accumulate in marine food webs.

 The analysis of microplastics in sediment and mussels is in progress.
-These results will be reported in early 2018.
+These results will be reported in 2019.

-Phase 2 of PollutionTracker will launch in early 2018.
+Phase 2 of PollutionTracker launched in January 2018.
 It will build on Phase 1 results at dedicated PollutionTracker sites, expand the project’s spatial coverage with additional new sites, and continue to lay the foundation for a coast-wide temporal trend analysis.